sruthi-raajan9/E-commerce-Discount-Analysis/README.md

 ### 📈 Key Findings & Results

-* **The 10-20% Sweet Spot** :  Discounts in the 10-20% range are the company's primary financial engine, generating over €2.38M in revenue.
+* **The 10-20% "Sweet Spot"**: Discounts in the 10-20% range represent the company's primary financial engine, generating over €2.38M in revenue.
+This suggests that peak          revenue is most efficiently achieved at moderate discount levels.

-* **Diminishing Returns on Deep Discounts** : Discounts exceeding 30% suffer a significant drop in both order volume and financial efficiency, contributing only €0.57M to total revenue.
-This proves that extreme price cuts fail to incentivise higher unit sales and should be strictly limited.
+* **Diminishing Returns on Deep Discounts**: Discounts exceeding 30% are associated with a marked decrease in both order volume and financial efficiency, contributing only        €0.57M to total revenue.
+This signals that extreme price cuts do not effectively incentivize higher unit sales and should be deployed only with specific strategic           intent.

-* **Brand Value Remains Strong** :Despite the use of discounts, the Average Order Value (AOV) trended upward from €120 to over €200, proving that promotional activity did not cheapen the brand in the eyes of consumers.
+* **Brand Value Stability**: The Average Order Value (AOV) trended upward from €120 to over €200 throughout the period.
+This suggests that targeted discounting has not            devalued the brand perception for core customers.

-* **Seasonality is Critical**:Peak holiday events (Black Friday/Christmas) drive revenue spikes up to 8x higher than average weeks, confirming the necessity of a seasonal discount strategy.
+* **Seasonality and Revenue Drivers**: Peak holiday events (e.g., Black Friday/Christmas) drive revenue spikes up to 8x higher than average weeks.
+The analysis reveals a          positive correlation (r = 0.6469) between order volume and revenue, supporting the conclusion that transaction frequency is a primary growth driver.

+* **Correlation between Discounts and Revenue**: The calculated correlation of r = 0.4826 between total discount and revenue suggests a moderate positive relationship.
+This       further confirms that revenue growth is driven by a complex mix of timing and demand rather than discounts alone.

-* **Category-Specific Strategy**  :  Discounting requirements vary significantly by product type.
-While Smartphones maintain strong sales with lower average discounts 11.05%, Laptops and Computers show a higher average discount of 22.55%.
-My analysis reveals this is driven by a high volume of Used/Refurbished units and End- of-Life inventory (such as older Mac mini models), which require aggressive price cuts (>30%) to liquidate.
-Over half of the products in this category are sold with at least a 13% discount, primarily to move these non-new items.
-Meanwhile, Accessories act as "customer hooks," utilizing aggressive discounts (25%+) to drive the traffic necessary for overall brand growth.
+* **Category-Specific Strategy**: Discounting requirements vary significantly by product type.
+Smartphones maintain consistent performance with an average discount of           11.05%,while Laptops show a higher average of 22.55%.
+This difference indicates a targeted strategy to liquidate refurbished or end-of-life inventory—such as older Mac      mini models—without impacting the premium status of high-end offerings.